alexpolt/alexpolt.github.io/src/atomic-data.md

 ###LL/SC (Load Linked/Store Conditional).

   LL/SC operates with the help of a *link register* (one per core).
-By doing a special read (lwarx on PowerPC, ldrex) the link register is initialized.
-Any processing  is allowed and finished with a conditional store (stwcx on PowerPC, strex on ARM).
+By doing a special read (lwarx on PowerPC, ldrex on ARM) the link register is initialized.
+Any processing is then allowed and finished with a conditional store (stwcx on PowerPC, strex on ARM).

   LL/SC is orthogonal to CAS because it's not comparing anything.
-It is also more general and robust (no reordering problem).
+It is also more general and robust.
 But it requires more work from the OS developers: on context  switch a dummy conditional store is necessary to clear the reservation.

-  This also could manifest itself under heavy contention: LL/SC could theoretically become obstruction free (CAS is always lock-free because at least one thread will always succeed).
+This also could manifest itself under heavy
+  contention: LL/SC could theoretically become obstruction free (CAS is always lock-free because at least one thread will always succeed).

-###The ABA

   Now to the problems that hunt lock-free programming.

+###Evil number one: The ABA

-One of those is the ABA.
-Often it is referred to as a reordering problem.
+  Often it is also referred to as a reordering problem.